Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

     void mulVS(adf::input_buffer<T>& __restrict in1, adf::input_buffer<T>& __restrict in2, adf::output_buffer<T>& __restrict out);

 Element-Wise multiplication between the values of a vector and a scalar.
-For every iteration (expressed by `LEN`) we need to pass 4 times the scalar value to the stream of the scalar value.
+For every iteration (expressed by `LEN`), pass four times the scalar value to the stream of the scalar value.

 - **Template params**:
 	- `T`: type of the operation;